At Odds With Trump, Nikki Haley Charts Her Own Foreign-Policy Path

 But Haley has enlisted the support of the president’s daughter, Ivanka Trump, to raise awareness about the plight of the world’s poorest.
 Early this month, the two held a White House meeting to address famine and the Syrian humanitarian crises.

-On Sunday, Haley headed out to the Za’atari refugee camp in Jordan.
-She also used the trip to promote the work of the United Nations and its myriad humanitarian agencies, principally the World Food Program, which is headed by a former South Carolina governor, David Beasley, who was appointed on Haley’s recommendation.
+On Sunday, Haley headed out to the Zaatari refugee camp in Jordan.
+She also used the trip to promote the work of the United Nations and its myriad humanitarian agencies, principally the World Food Programme, which is headed by a former South Carolina governor, David Beasley, who was appointed on Haley’s recommendation.
 U.S. funding for U.N. programs is in the crosshairs of the Trump administration’s budget, but Haley sought to reassure refugees.

 “We’re the number one donor here through the crisis.
 That is not going to stop.
 We’re not going to stop funding this,” she told refugees at the Zaatari camp, according to the Associated Press.
 “The fact that I’m here shows we want to see what else needs to be done.”